nsbno/spor/.changeset/eight-forks-give.md

 "@vygruppen/spor-react": major
 ---

-Name update: "base" is not "core" on all platforms.
+Name update: "base" is now "core" on all platforms.
 Colors and variants.